We support Camden families with children, from pregnancy to age five, to be safe, happy, healthy and ready for school.

 A midwife or health visitor will support you if your baby loses a large amount of weight or does not regain their birth weight by two weeks.

 At a Well Baby clinic, families can discuss any health issues and can weigh their child.

-The health visiting service currently has appointment only clinics, held throughout Camden every week.
+The health visiting service operates both appointment-only clinics and drop-in clinics, held throughout Camden every week.

 Remember: if you have a question about you or your child, you can telephone your Health Visiting service for advice and support.

 How often should my baby be weighed?

 After the first two weeks, your baby should be weighed: